activate/ActivateHub/README.md

 Contributors
 ------------

 This free, open source software was made possible by a group of volunteers that put many hours of hard work into it.
-See the [CONTRIBUTORS.md](http://github.com/calagator/calagator/blob/master/CONTRIBUTORS.md) file for details.
+See the [CONTRIBUTORS.md](https://github.com/activate/activation_calendar/blob/master/CONTRIBUTORS.md) file for details.

 License
 -------

-This program is provided under an MIT open source license, read the [LICENSE.txt](http://github.com/calagator/calagator/blob/master/LICENSE.txt) file for details.
+This program is provided under an MIT open source license, read the [LICENSE.txt](https://github.com/activate/activation_calendar/blob/master/LICENSE.txt) file for details.

 Copyright
 ---------

-Copyright (c) 2007-2011 Calagator
+Copyright (c) 2012 Activation Calendar